This page has dedicated information for applicants from Japan.

 Year 0 entry

-We offer four year degrees in six disciplines: Fine Art, Film, Games, Graphics, Illustration and Photography.
-They have lower academic requirements to the typical three year degrees.
+The Year 0 option has lower academic requirements to the typical three year degrees.
 If you would like to discuss the entry requirements for Year 0 entry contact the International Office to discuss in more detail.

 Year 1 entry